 - 5 gentle parenting facebook groups you need to join

-- 8 gentle parenting podcasts and youtubers you need to subscribe to
+- 8 gentle parenting podcasts you need to subscribe to

 What are the four parenting styles?

 Research conducted by Diana Baumrind in 1966, subsequently expanded upon by Maccoby and Martin in 1983, has identified four main styles of parenting.
 Different researchers may name them slightly differently but they can be categorised as: